This 16-Year-Old Is In Critical Condition After Being Shot In The Hallway Of Her High School

 The high schooler is a competitive swimmer who trains at and competes for the private Great Mills Aquatic Club in addition to representing her school.

-She swam in the 2018 Maryland Swimming Junior Championships earlier this month and achieved new personal best times in the 50, 100, and 200 yard freestyle events.
+She swam in the 2018 Maryland Swimming Junior Championships earlier this month and achieved new personal best times in the 50-, 100-, and 200-yard freestyle events.

 Posts on Willey’s Facebook and Instagram pages show her devotion to the sport — she has posted more than one image of the sun rising over her club’s pool before an early morning practice.